Leg MRI scan

 - Instability of your ankle and foot

-A normal result means your leg looks OK.
+A normal result means your leg has no identified problems.

 What Abnormal Results Mean